Real estate investing provides an excellent way to earn passive income and generate capital appreciation while providing a natural inflation hedge.

 3. Invest in Publicly Traded REITs

-A REIT is a company that owns, invests in, or provides financing for residential or commercial real estate.
+Another great way to invest $10,000 in real estate is through a publicly traded REIT.
+A REIT is a company that owns invests in, or provides financing for residential or commercial real estate.

 Real Estate Investment Trusts can be a good way for beginner investors to invest $10k in real estate.
 Many investors find real estate investment trusts appealing because of their liquidity, range of investment options, accessibility, and transparency.

-The most common type is an Equity REIT.
-Equity REITs typically own and operate income-producing real estate, like an apartment complex or a retail space.
+The most common type of REIT is an Equity REIT.
+Equity REITs typically own and operate income-producing real estate, apartment complexes, or retail spaces.
+However, some REITs have begun to expand into more exotic types of REITS like Timberland and self-storage REITS.

 A less common type of REIT is a Mortgage REIT, which provides financing to real estate owners and operators through mortgages, real estate loans, or purchasing mortgage-back securities.